robamu-org/stm32-cmake/README.md

 # Usage

 First of all you need to configure toolchain and library pathes using CMake varibles.
-You can do this by passing values through command line during cmake run or by setting variables inside your CMakeLists.txt
+You can do this by passing values through command line during cmake run or by setting variables inside your CMakeLists.txt.
+You can also set pass these variables to CMake by setting them as environmental variables.

 ## Configuration